0x2a-42/lelwel/README.md

 * **Easy to Debug:** The generated parser is easy to understand and can be debugged with standard tools.

 #### Why LL(1) and not a more general CFL or PEG parser?
-* **Error Resillience:** It seems to be the case that LL parsers are better suited than LR parsers for generating meaningful syntax trees from incomplete source code.
+* **Error Resilience:** It seems to be the case that LL parsers are better suited than LR parsers for generating meaningful syntax trees from incomplete source code.
 * **Runtime Complexity:** More general parsers such as GLR/GLL or ALL(*) can have a runtime complexity of $O(n^3)$ or $O(n^4)$ respectively for certain grammars.
 With LL(1) parsers you are guaranteed to have linear runtime complexity as long as your semantic actions and predicates have a constant runtime complexity.
 * **Ambiguity:** The decision problem of whether an arbitrary context free grammar is ambiguous is undecidable.
 Warnings of a general parser generator therefore may contain false positives.
 In the worst case ambiguities may be found at runtime.
 The PEG formalism just defines ambiguity away, which may cause the parser to parse a different language than you think.